 Software Used

-Our goal in building a new and comprehensive documentation for XLT was to use open source components for this as well.
-Below you find a list of frameworks, fonts and their respective licenses which we put to work to create the documentation you are now reading.
+Our goal in building new and comprehensive documentation for XLT was to use open-source components.
+Below is a list of frameworks, fonts, and their respective licenses used to create this documentation.

 Framework